KVGS: History

-Hot adult contemporary (1995–2000)
+Early years (1995–2007)

 The station was originally located at the 105.5 frequency and featured a hot adult contemporary format under the temporary call letters KQOL before becoming KSTJ.

-'80s Hits (2000-2007)

 In 2000, a frequency swap took place in which the new 105.7 FM frequency moved to the Las Vegas market, and KSTJ moved to the 102.7 frequency as a result.
 It had also debuted an 1980s hits format as "Star 102.7".
 The format had moderate success, but in 2005, KSTJ began experiencing a ratings decline when KMZQ-FM debuted the "Jack FM" concept, with similar music being played, as well as having a bigger playlist, and the overall shrinking of the 1980s hits formats in general.

-Adult contemporary (2007-2009)
+Adult contemporary (2007–2009)

 On September 14, 2007, at 3 p.m., the station flipped to adult contemporary and rebranded as "Fresh 102.7".
 The last song on "Star" was "Cum On Feel the Noize" by Quiet Riot, while the first song on "Fresh" was "Straight From The Heart" by Bryan Adams.
 The station's callsign was changed to KFRH to reflect the new format on October 5, 2007.

 Top 40 (2009)

-On April 1, 2009 at 2 pm, KFRH dropped the adult contemporary format and began stunting with a loop of voices asking "When?" followed by the occasional "Soon", along with several songs with the word "when" in the title.
+On April 1, 2009, at 2 pm, KFRH dropped the adult contemporary format and began stunting with a loop of voices asking "When?" followed by the occasional "Soon", along with several songs with the word "when" in the title.
 At 4:33 p.m. that day, the station flipped to a Top 40 format branded as 102.7 Now.
 The first song played on "Now" was "Right Now (Na Na Na)" by Akon.

-Country (2009-2022)
+Country (2009–2022)

 On August 25, 2009, KCYE and KFRH swapped frequencies, with KCYE, a country music station branded as "Coyote Country", moving to the higher-powered 102.7 frequency, and KFRH's Top 40 format moving to the lesser-powered 104.3 frequency.
 The swap was related to Beasley's sale of the 104.3 license, along with KBET, to Silver State Communications.
 On April 13, 2015, Disney announced that the Radio Disney network would become distributed through affiliations with HD Radio subchannels.
 KCYE was the first HD Radio affiliate of the network, and launched the format on their HD2 sub-channel.

 After re-branding on November 30, 2015, as "102.7 Rodeo Radio" during the National Finals Rodeo, on December 13, 2015, KCYE began stunting with Christmas music, branded as "102.7 Santa FM".
-However, the station returned to its country music format as "102.7 The Coyote".
+However, the station returned to its country music format as "102.7 The Coyote"; following this, however, the format would gradually be slightly rebranded as "Coyote Country".

 On June 1, 2017, it was announced that KCYE and sister AM station KDWN (720) would be the Las Vegas radio affiliates for Oakland Raiders football broadcasts, for preseason and the regular season.
 This was in light of the pending relocation by 2020 of the franchise from Oakland to Las Vegas.
 In 2019, games moved to KYMT.